Los Angeles Rams vs. Jacksonville Jaguars NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Los Angeles and its opponents have gone over the current 48-point total in seven of 11 games this season.

-- Jacksonville and its opponents have combined to score more than 48 points in three of 11 games this season.
+- Jacksonville's games have gone over 48 points in three of 11 chances this season.

-- The two teams combine to score 42.9 points per game, 5.1 less than the total in this contest.

-- This contest's over/under is 1.6 points lower than the 49.6 these two squads combine to give up per game in 2020.
+- This contest's over/under is 1.6 points fewer than the 49.6 these two squads combine to give up per game in 2020.

 - The Rams and their opponents have scored an average of 50.3 points per game in 2020, 2.3 more than Sunday's total.